stucco/relation-bootstrap/README.md

 There are instructions on how to get around one of the collector issues in the collectorfiles directory.

 There are several diagrams in the main relation-bootstrap directory.
 They visually describe the processes outlined above.
 DiagramsKey explains what the shapes and colors in them mean.

+The ProducedFileGetter class has been mentioned a couple times in this document.
+It serves as a central place from which all files we produce or use can be obtained.
+Look at its methods to see how it finds their locations if you are interested in using one of the intermediately-produced files for something other than the pipeline described above can do.